How to Use PitchLog for Intonation Practice

 Settings glossary

-Transposition: shifts displayed note names without changing recorded pitch data.
+Transposition: shifts displayed note names without changing the pitch points already captured in your take.
 Change this when you want note labels to match your written notation (for example, transposing instruments) or a preferred key view.

 Practice tools